forcedotcom/sfdx-simple/README.md

 * **workspace-config.json**: Required by Salesforce DX.
 Configures your workspace.
 Use this file to specify the parameters that affect your Salesforce development project.
 * **app.json**: Required by Heroku Pipelines.
 Configures the Salesforce buildpack and add-on for Heroku review apps.
 * **app-ci.json**: Required by Heroku CI.
 Configures the Salesforce buildpack and add-on and tests for the Heroku app that automatically spins up as part of a CI run.
-* **app-ci-test-runner.json**: Sample app-ci.json file that shows how to use the Test Runner within the context of Heroku CI.
+* **app-ci-test-runner.json**: Sample file that shows how to use the Test Runner within the context of Heroku CI.
+To use, rename the file **app-ci.json**.
-* **app-ci-apex-only.json**: Sample app-ci.json file that shows how to run Apex tests within the context of Heroku CI.
+* **app-ci-apex-only.json**: Sample file that shows how to run Apex tests within the context of Heroku CI.
+To use, rename the file **app-ci.json**.
 * **Procfile**: Optional Heroku Pipelines file.
 Specifies the commands that are run by the Heroku app's dynos.
 If you do not explicitly create a Procfile when using Salesforce DX with Heroku Pipelines, a default one is used.
 * **.forceignore**:  Optional Salesforce DX file.
 Lists the directories and files that you want force:src:push/pull to ignore.
 * **.project**:  Required by the Eclipse IDE.
 Describes the Eclipse project.